With people planning holidays in Ireland this year I thought I’d write a post of some of my suggestions of things to do in Sligo.

 Seatrails run guided walks in County Sligo, you will hear the history from a maritime archaeologist.
 Go walking up the Caves of Keash and check out the village and also nearby Ballymote Castle.
 North West Adventure Tours host regular climbs up Benbulben.

 Sligo is home to a number of markets that take place weekly.
 It’s always lovely to meet stallholders and locals and find foods and crafts that you won’t find anywhere else.
 Every Saturday you will find Achonry Farmers Market, Beltra Country Market, The Farmers Market at the IT Sligo.
-There’s also Rathcormac and Cliffoney Markets but they aren’t on at the moment.
-Strandhill People’s Market will reopen on Sunday June 6th 2021.
+Rathcormac Market is on from 11-3 on Saturday.
+Cliffoney Market is on the first and third Sunday of the month from 11am – 1pm.
+Strandhill People’s Market is on every Sunday from 11am – 4pm.

 Go for a drive.